“...his name shall be called Wonderful Counselor, Mighty God, Everlasting Father, Prince of Peace.” -- Isaiah 9:6b

 It is because of God’s mighty hand, and friends and family back home in the United States that we were able to have the space, a place big enough for this to be a possibility.
 Opportunities like having the Bulande family stay with us, and serving believers in village churches, is what reminds us why God has called us to be where we are here in Romania.

 Since we already mentioned the house, let us continue by giving a brief update.
 Most of you already know that by the grace of God, we moved into the house in March of 2021, and it has not ceased to be a blessing.
 We still wake up every day and are reminded of the amazing providence of God, and the gracious generosity of so many people like you and Bridgeport Chapel.

 We have been doing most of the finishing work on the interior ourselves.
 We have done drywall finishing, painting, and flooring, among other things.
 We have been able to finish the bedroom level and most of the attic area, and are looking forward to working on the downstairs level probably during the coming year.
 We have also done a number of projects outside, including laying tile, putting up part of a fence, and working on a wood/storage shed.
 There has been a lot done, a lot of progress made, but we still have quite a ways to go!

 Prayer is the most important thing that you can be involved in for us.
 We know there are many of you who have been faithful in your prayers for our family and ministry.
 Thank you; and remember that prayer moves the hand that moves the world!

 Here are some current prayer requests that you can bring before the Lord:

-May God continue to bless you and keep his sovereign hand of protection upon each of you!
-Living each day with a spirit not of fear,
+May the Prince of Peace continue to bless you and keep his sovereign hand of protection upon each of you!
+Looking forward to eternity together,